LuccaMS/Python/README.md

 ![image](https://user-images.githubusercontent.com/64712028/148701178-6d9e2e27-2441-48d0-b75e-06795705d1c2.png)

-The hash that the server will return to you, you can click in the button to return to the first page and keep using the site :)
+The hash that the server will return to you, you can click in the button to return to the first page and keep using the api

 # Part 2
-The second part of the code is used to generate either a 1024 or 2048 RSA keys , you have 3 routes to work with, the main one is the home '/' that will contain two buttons, one to generate a 1024 and the other a 2048 key, both are using the public_exponent 65537 , keep in mind that the public key is being written in a file called key.pem
+The second part of the code is used to generate either a 1024 or 2048 RSA keys , you have 3 routes to work with, the main one is the home '/' which will contain two buttons, one to generate a 1024 and the other a 2048 key, both are using the public_exponent 65537 , keep in mind that the public key is being written in a file called key.pem

 ![image](https://user-images.githubusercontent.com/64712028/148701558-e0c2ea32-05e6-4827-9990-4df4f23ceb4e.png)